-- Subject to certain exemptions, a person who by way of business acts as director of a company may qualify as a 'company service provider' under the Company Service Providers Act, thus falling within scope of the MFSA rule book on company service providers. - Depending on the number of directorships being offered, the director may be required to set up a company and be subject to various ongoing capital, solvency and governance requirements.
+Subject to certain exemptions, a person who by way of business acts as director of a company may qualify as a 'person offering company services' under the Company Service Providers Act, thus falling within scope of the MFSA rule book on company service providers.

+Depending on the number of directorships being offered, the director may be required to obtain a license/authorization with the MFSA or set up a company and be subject to various ongoing capital, solvency and governance requirements.